je-marco/Portfolio_Project/README.md

 * This is a project that I made for a start-up bakery business named Freon's Homemade Sweets and Pastries
 * Utilized CONDITIONAL FORMATTING to ensure accuracy in data entry of Income and Expenses
-* Used functions such as PIVOT TABLE, VLOOKUP, INDEX/MATCH, and CHARTS to build the dashboard
+* Used functions such as PIVOT TABLE, VLOOKUP, SUMIFS, and CHARTS to build the dashboard

 <img width="960" alt="Screenshot 2023-09-25 141253" src="https://github.com/je-marco/Porfolio_Project/assets/142670148/48c05291-1aad-467b-b260-fdbf25587622">
 <img width="960" alt="Screenshot 2023-09-25 141402" src="https://github.com/je-marco/Porfolio_Project/assets/142670148/130222bb-0ed8-40b0-ba96-6d9290cde053">